Unique date ideas in the Bay Area

 If conditions are right, you can’t go wrong with a San Francisco Bay Dinner Cruise aboard the Hornblower.
 Treat your Valentine to a four-course dinner while you feast your eyes on amazing skyline views: Coit Tower, the TransAmerica Pyramid, and of course, the Golden Gate Bridge.

 Why settle for a dozen roses when you can give your Valentine an entire amphitheater bursting with them?
 The Berkeley Municipal Rose Garden is a Bay Area landmark and the only place you can treat your sweetheart to the sight of 1,500 rose bushes and more than 250 varieties of roses.
 Your florist can’t compete with that.

 Think outside the box of chocolates

 Cavallo Point is located just north of the Golden Gate Bridge in Sausalito and offers stunning views of the bridge and the city of San Francisco.
-The four-star hotel occupies a former historic military base, offers a world-class spa and is an ideal jumping off point for excursions to the Marin Headlands, Point Reyes National Seashore and California Wine Country.
+The four-star hotel occupies a former historic military base, offers a world-class spa and is an ideal jumping-off point for excursions to the Marin Headlands, Point Reyes National Seashore, and California's Wine Country.